 - Life isn’t suppose to be this way, I need it to be different

 - There is only one thing I want, I can’t be happy without it

 - I am absolutely right, the other person is absolutely wrong

 - This person should love me, and want to be with me

 - I should not be alone, should not be overweight, should not be exactly how I am right now, etc.

-By realizing that there’s nothing to hold on to in the first place.
+By realizing that there’s almost nothing to hold on to in the first place.

 1. Practice letting everything breathe.